It appears that Jesus was God;

 5. WE CAN EXPERIENCE ‘EVIDENCE’ NOW

-For myself though, as with most Christians, it ultimately comes down to proving its basis for ourselves, i.e. by putting Bible-based Christianity into practice within ‘the Church‘ and ‘our lives‘.
+For myself though, as with most Christians, it ultimately comes down to proving Christianity’s basis for ourselves, i.e. by putting Bible-based Christianity into practice within ‘the Church‘ and ‘our lives‘.
 Without doubt, I can write that our ‘lives are transformed‘ as a result.
-And of course, as a result, we come to fully understand those incredible supportive scriptural threads that run through the whole Bible.
+And of course, as a result, we come to fully understand those incredible supportive scriptural threads or themes that run through the whole Bible.
 If ‘old analytical me’ could do so … well!
-Advice about this stuff, is included through much of this website.

 Now, many Christians state that they can recognise God’s presence in just about any church service.
-Generally, they report a sense of peace that may last for hours after leaving church.
-And yes, I have noticed ‘that one’ on occasions myself.
+For example, they may report a sense of peace that may last for hours after leaving church.
+And yes, I have noticed ‘that one’ myself.
+That does add a bit more credibility towards Christianity for us of course.

 Why indeed does the Spirit of God, ‘manifest’ himself so obviously in these services?
-Yes, the Holy Spirit is ready to ‘engage’ with members of the movement as and when he sees fit.
-Well, I firmly believe that above all else he is ‘edifying’ his Church.
-Showing us that it is his will for us to ‘show up’ there in our ‘church of choice‘.
+Well, I consider that the Holy Spirit is ready to ‘engage’ with members of the movement as and when he sees fit, if they are open to it of course.
+I firmly believe that above all else he is ‘edifying’ his Church AND the Bible: building them up!
+He is demonstrating to us that it is ‘his will’ for us to ‘show up’ there, as a member of the “body of Christ” (as our fellowships of faithful Christians are titled).

 6. CONCLUSION